vault27/Foundation/paloalto.md

 - Panorama

 ### Prisma
+- Prisma Cloud - Cloud Security Posture Management (CSPM) - Prisma Cloud taps into the cloud providers’ APIs for read-only access to network traffic, user activity, and the configuration of systems and services.
+      - Alibaba Cloud
+      - Amazon Web Services
+      - Docker EE
+      - Google CloudPlatform
-- Prisma Cloud
+      - IBM Cloud
+      - Kubernetes
+      - Microsoft Azure
+      - Rancher
+      - Red Hat OpenShift
+      - VMware Tanzu
-- Prisma Access Secure Access Service Edge (SASE)
+- Prisma Access Secure Access Service Edge (SASE) - Users connect to Prisma Access to access the internet and cloud and data center applications safely, regardless of their location
-- Prisma SaaS
+- Prisma SaaS - multimode CASB service that allows you to govern any sanctioned software as a service (SaaS) application - complete visibility and granular enforcement across all user, folder, and file activity within the sanctioned SaaS applications
 - VM-Series ML-powered NGFWs

 ### Cortex
-- Cortex XDR
+Detection, investigation, automation, and response capabilities.
+- Cortex XDR - Extended Detection and Response - detection and response platform that runs on integrated endpoint, network, and cloud data.
+Runs on integrated endpoint, network, and cloud data.
+Immediate response actions.
+Define indicators of compromise (IOCs) and behavioral indicators of compromise (BIOCs).
-- Cortex XSOAR
+- Cortex XSOAR - extended Security Orchestration, Automation, and Response -
-- Cortex Data Lake
+- Cortex Data Lake - central log storage
 - AutoFocus

 ## NGFW